ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 ## Compile command description

-- `sudo ./recompile -d -k 5.4.160`: Use the default configuration, and use the `-k` parameter to specify the kernel version to be compiled, and use `_` to link when multiple versions are compiled at the same time.
-- `sudo ./recompile -d -k 5.4.160 -a true`: Use the default configuration, and use the `-a` parameter to set whether to automatically upgrade to the latest kernel of the same series when compiling the kernel.
-- `sudo ./recompile -d -k 5.4.160 -n leifeng`: Use the default configuration, and use the `-n` parameter to set the kernel custom signature.
-- `sudo ./recompile -d -k 5.4.160 -r kernel.org`: Use the default configuration, and use the `-r` parameter to set the download station of the compiled source code.
-- `sudo ./recompile -d -k 5.10.80_5.4.160 -a true -n leifeng -r kernel.org`: Use the default configuration, and set through multiple parameters.

 | Parameter | Meaning | Description |
 | ---- | ---- | ---- |
 | -d | Defaults | Compile all kernels with default configuration. |